 Industrial Louvers is very proud to have earned Petal certification for our custom aluminum sunshades with Fluropon Pure Kynar finish.
-We earned petals for Place, Water, Health & Happiness, Equity and Beauty and achieved 17 of 20 imperatives.
+We earned petals for Place, Water, Health & Happiness, Materials, Equity and Beauty and achieved 19 of 20 imperatives.

 Place – The intent of the Place Petal is to influence in positive ways how people related to the natural environment that sustains us.
 For this petal, the manufacturing must not diminish habitat quality and the capacity for life to regenerate.
 ILI’s facility is not located on a greenfield, and our facility expansion is being designed and built to minimize the impact to our site and maximize our employee’s connection with the natural world.
 We have also invested in restoring habitat through a major donation to the Nature Conservancy.

 Water – The intent of the Water Petal is to realign how manufacturers use water and redefine waste in the manufacturing environment so that water is respected as a natural resource.
 Although only 1.06% of the water used to make ILI’s painted sunshades happens on our site, they still save more water in their life cycle than they use.
 In other words, their handprint is larger than their footprint.
 To further create a net positive life cycle, ILI is implementing a rain water catchment and reuse system.

 Health & Happiness – The intent of the Health & Happiness Petal is to focus on the most important conditions that must be present to create products and materials that truly benefit consumers, workers and the communities in which products are produced.
 ILI has designed a facility that provides daylight and connection with nature for all employees.
 We have phased out the many harmful chemicals generally found in manufacturing facilities like ours and continue to evaluate the materials we use to ensure maximum worker and user safety.